yetibot/yetibot.github.io/resources/templates/md/pages/ops-guide.md

 #### Mutable

-**Mutable config source** is an EDN file stored at `./config/mutable.edn` by default. `CONFIG_MUTABLE` can optionally be defined to specify a custom location.
-Yetibot reads and writes to this file at runtime, so it should not be modified by hand while Yetibot is running.
+**All mutable config is stored in the database**.

 A much smaller subset of commands need mutable config, e.g.:

 - IRC channels
-- Room settings
+- Channel settings

 ### Prefixes